ealtili/Blog/Financial_Derivatives.md

 in advance for a trade that they'll be doing at some point in the future.

 *Speculators* are individuals who seek exposure to risky assets with the aim of making a profit.
 They're often things like pension plan managers, insurance companies are asset management firms.
-Financial speculation can involve trading like buying holding or selling and short selling stocks, bonds, commodities, currencies real estate derivatives are any valuable asset to attempt to profit from fluctuations in its price irrespective of its underlying
+Financial speculation can involve trading like buying holding or selling and short selling stocks, bonds, commodities, currencies, real estate derivatives are any valuable asset to attempt to profit from fluctuations in its price irrespective of its underlying